YogeshGoyyalA-1/Asic_Design/README.md

 ## Labs
 <details>
-<summary><strong>Laboratory 1:</strong> Create a C program to find the sum of n natural numbers, compile it using gcc compiler.
-Verify the output of the C program after execution.</summary>
+<summary><strong>Laboratory 1:</strong> Develop a C program to calculate the sum of n natural numbers, compile it using the GCC compiler, and confirm the program's output after execution.</summary>